Charismatic Gifts — [audio, video, books]

 Webmaster note: These items are offered as encouragement, as a result of Pope Francis' frequent promotion of the charismatic renewal.
 (Theology is growing along with this.)

 Encouraging tips for receiving messages in prayer.

-Peter Kreeft and Dave Nevins on releasing supernatural gifts from within:
+Peter Kreeft / Dave Nevins on releasing supernatural gifts within — NEW:

 "The Catholic Church will not be strong until she recaptures the source of her strength that the earliest church found...until the charismatic movement becomes invisible—because all Catholics are charismatics." —Peter Kreeft

 - Rome Charismatics Pray with Pope Francis -- Catholic News Service 2014 film.
 Francis "...after the consecration and after a few seconds of adoration in tongues, we sang this song with so much joy and force, as you did today.
 Thank you!
 I felt at home!